top of page

 Christopher Hudert

-A Bag Of Awesomeness or Awfulness
+Unleash Your Creativity with a Bag of Awesomeness or Awfulness

+You enter and encounter a paper bag.
+It has YOUR name on it.
 What’s in that bag?
 It could be awesome or awful.
 There’s only one way to find out.
 Open it!
 This workshop is an interactive exercise in play that focuses on some basic elements of clowning including the moment of discovery, finding and connecting with the audience, actions and reactions, starts and stops, entrances and exits, takes, levels and changes, body language, playing to the audience (staging), being interested vs being interesting, etc. Come ready to play and leave with some tools to better clowning.

 Jane Kinney